zachariahwatson/jsonresume-theme-profesh/README.md

 Press ctrl-c to stop
 ```

 Congratulations, you've made it!
-You can now edit or replace the `resume.json` with your own data or start to modify this theme (see Development section below).
+You can now start to modify this theme (see Contribute section below).

-## Exporting your resume
+## PDF Export
 To export your resume, you can run the following command below.
 This will automatically create a `resume.pdf` file within your current directory:

 ```